 In fact the more I have tested, the better I have found the noise cancellation to be.
 Walking on a busy road adjacent to busses, you can still hear a podcast with the volume low.
 In a shopping mall, you can go from transparency and talking with people to quiet bliss.

-Wind noise: When outdoors on a windy day, there is nothing you can do block out wind noise from the microphones.
+When outdoors on a windy day, there is nothing you can do block out wind noise from the microphones.
 No matter where you set the transparency setting, you can still hear wind the seems to be picked up from microphones.
 There should be some setting that kills the microphones as without bringing in outside sounds, or using outside for cancellation, there should be a way to kill it.
 Before having the H95s, I tended to use earbuds more often outdoors as the sound was close enough, and as the H9s are being used outdoors at times I did not use the H9i, I cannot directly compare.
 But it is a limitation.
 A software update completely fixed the wind noise problem.

 Phone calls: Noise cancellation switches off during phone calls.
 You can be in quiet bliss in a noisy environment like a shopping mall, but a phone call brings you back to reality.
 I have seen reviews that say even quote figures for noise cancellation during calls, but what they are measuring is passive noise cancellation, as the app will reveal that the noise cancel/transparency mode is set to ‘neutral’ during the call.